Powered by SkyBridge

 Why might I want to sponsor an executive peer network?

-If you are like most executives, interactions with clients and other important stakeholders may be narrow and transactional.
-You probably understand how clients interact with your product or service, have little insight into the broader context in which they operate.
+If you are like most executives, you probably find that interactions with clients and other important stakeholders are often narrow and transactional.
+Sponsors usually have limited visibility into clients’ challenges, desires, beliefs, and constraints outside of their work together.
 Network sponsorship allows you to be a “fly on the wall” as your most important clients and prospects discuss timely, important issues with each other.
-The ongoing meeting cadence will foster deeper client trust and goodwill, and your firm will enjoy nuanced, proprietary insights into market challenges, opportunities, and constraints.
-Moreover, sponsoring a peer network is a great way to show that you understand your clients' challenges—and are committed to supporting them.
+The ongoing meeting cadence will foster deeper client trust and goodwill, and your firm will enjoy nuanced, proprietary insights into market needs, opportunities, and constraints.
+Moreover, sponsoring a peer network is a great way to show that you care about your clients—and are committed to supporting them.

 How do you convene competitors?